cfloutier/k2d2/README.md

-# Auto Execute Maneuvre Node
+# K.2.D.2

+A set of tools to Help Space Navigation.

-Simply execute the next maneuvre node.
+Simply execute the next maneuvre node for the moment.
 The UI can be opened using `Alt-O` or using AppBar.

 There is no use of the SAS for the moment (very early version).
 The pilot, wait for a good pointing attitude, do auto-warp and then auto-burn.